opensearch-project/documentation-website/_ml-commons-plugin/remote-models/index.md

 ## Step 7 (Optional): Undeploy the model

-Undeploy the model automatically by defining a TTL in the model settings or use the Undeploy API to undeploy the model manually.
-To learn more about model undeploy, see [Undeploy API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/undeploy-model/).
+You can undeploy the model automatically by defining a TTL in the model settings or by using the Undeploy API to undeploy the model manually.
+For more information, see [Undeploy API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/undeploy-model/).

 ## Next steps